syncfusion-content/winui-docs/winui/Masked-TextBox/Error-Types.md

 // If the entered text is valid, then the success icon will show in the maskedTextbox.

- private void SfMaskedTextBox_ValueChanging(object sender, Syncfusion.UI.Xaml.Editors.MaskedTextBoxValueChangingEventArgs e)
+ private void SfMaskedTextBox_ValueChanging(object sender, MaskedTextBoxValueChangingEventArgs e) {
- {
      if(e.IsValid)
      {